 "Floating" children are a highlight of the spectacular Piu Sik Parade

 Until 1964 the festival was celebrated at Tung Wan (East Bay) Beach but since 1965 the focal point has been the Pak Tai Temple, one of Hong Kong’s oldest temples, built in 1783.
-The event has become a major attraction for thousands of visitors from Hong Kong and overseas and at the 2012 carnival, some 70,000 visitors, 10,000 more than in 2011, joined the island’s 30,000 population during the festival.
+The event has become a major attraction for thousands of visitors from Hong Kong and overseas and in recent years up to 70,000 visitors have joined the island’s 30,000 population during the festival.
 A makeshift theatre is erected opposite the temple for Chinese opera performances and other events throughout the festival include lion and dragon dances, martial arts performances and variety shows.
 Tradition dictates that for three days of the festival only vegetarian food is eaten with meat and seafood only becoming available after all the buns have been removed from the tower.
 However whilst visitors will find that restaurants take meat off the menu and McDonalds offers veggie burgers, the vegetarian tradition is nowadays mainly observed by indigenous islanders with many shops and food vendors cashing in on the tourist market.

-The main events are the Piu Sik (Floating Colours) Parade and the Bun Scrambling Competition which traditionally take place on the 8th day of the fourth moon in the lunar calendar (17th May in 2013), which is also the Buddha’s Birthday and a public holiday in Hong Kong.
+The main events are the Piu Sik (Floating Colours) Parade and the Bun Scrambling Competition which traditionally take place on the 8th day of the fourth moon in the lunar calendar (14th May in 2016).
 The colourful street parade from 2pm to 4pm attracts huge crowds.
-Between 8am and 5pm on 17th May 2013, 32,000 people travelled to the island by ferry, an increase of 13% over 2012.
+At the 2015 festival, the number of visitors travelling to the island on the day of the parade and Bun Scrambling Competition was about 24,000, a reduction on previous years, owing to adverse weather which saw the Bun Scrambling Competition cancelled.
+In 2016, an estimated 60,000 visitors travelled to the island on 13th May, the day of the parade and Bun Scrambling Competition.
 The parade features “floating” children representing revered gods and current political figures, and who are carried shoulder high, appearing to be unsupported in mid-air.
-The 2013 parade broke with tradition by featuring a non-Chinese child in the parade in a concession to promotion of healthy eating when two British brothers, aged 6 and 5 depicted British celebrity chef Jamie Oliver and a farmer.
+The 2013 parade first broke with tradition by featuring a non-Chinese child in the parade in a concession to promotion of healthy eating when two British brothers, aged 6 and 5 depicted British celebrity chef Jamie Oliver and a farmer.
 The parade is accompanied by over 20 decorated floats, musicians, flag-bearers, gongs.
 At the front of the procession red sedan chairs carry deities from all the temples on Cheung Chau, led by Pak Tai.

 Colourful characters in a previous year's parade passing along the harbourside San Hing Praya Street